skergoat/Sweeetch-beta-v1/README.md

 # Sweeetch

 This is the beta version of an app created to help work-study students, scholls and compagnies to get in touch.

+If you want to discover how this app works locally, then :

 # Launch